cytoscape/web-cytoscape-manual/docs/Node_and_Edge_Column_Data.md

 The data table file should contain a primary key column and at least one data column.
-The maximum number of data columns is unlimited, and the first row of data can be used as column names.
+The number of data columns is unlimited, and the first row of data can be used as column names.
 Alternatively, you can specify each column name from the **Data → Import → Table from File...** interface.